Emphatic Newcastle win couldn't have come at a better time for Solskjaer and Man Utd | Goal.com

 All four of United’s attackers drew saves from Karl Darlow, who managed to keep the hosts in the tie for much longer than they deserved.
 But it was Harry Maguire who popped up with United’s equaliser.

-His screamed celebration into the empty St James’ Park stands provided a much needed cathartic release after what has been another stressful week for the England defender.
+His screamed celebration into the empty St James’ Park stands provided a much-needed cathartic release after another stressful week for the England defender.
 Ole Gunnar Solskjaer was never in any doubt that his captain would bounce back and he showed his mental strength with an assured display.

-While many criticised Solskjaer’s team selection ahead of kick-off his tweaks to the forward line in particular paid off.
-James, who has been much maligned for his poor form, caused constant problems down the left, while Mata looks reinvigorated after his two man-of-the-match displays in the EFL Cup.
+While many criticised Solskjaer’s team selection ahead of kick-off, his tweaks to the forward line in particular paid off.
+James, who has been much maligned for his poor form, caused constant problems down the left, while Mata looks reinvigorated after his two man-of-the-match displays in the Carabao Cup.

 His link-up play with Fernandes looked to have given United the lead only for the Portuguese’s exquisite finish to be ruled out by VAR for offside.